BingU-CS457-CS557/thrift-tutorial/README.md

 2. Also, make sure that all the thrift related imports should be BELOW the second line, since this line adds the path from which all the python thrift libraries come from.

-3. Start the server:
+3. Start the server and pass a port number as argument (please use a different port number):
 ```
-vchaska1@remote00:~/thrift-lab/py$ ./server.sh
+vchaska1@remote00:~/thrift-lab/py$ ./server.sh 9090
 Starting the server...
 ```

-4. Make sure that you have entered correct server IP and port in Client code - PythonClient.py.
-Then, run the client:
+4. Run the client and pass to it the server IP address and port number:
 ```
-vchaska1@remote07:~/thrift-lab/py$ ./client.sh
+vchaska1@remote07:~/thrift-lab/py$ ./client.sh 128.226.114.200 9090
 ping()
 1+1=2
 InvalidOperation: InvalidOperation(whatOp=4, why=u'Cannot divide by 0')